Page created on September 14, 2021. Last updated on April 12, 2022 at 09:44

 For introduction, epidemiology, etiology, and classification, see the corresponding pathology 2 topic.
+For clinical features, and diagnosis and evaluation, see the corresponding internal medicine topic (55).

 Stages I – III are curable, with metastatic gastric cancer usually being incurable.
 Cancers located only in the mucosa or submucosa (“early” gastric cancer) may be treated endoscopically or with minimally invasive surgery.

 The standard curative surgical treatment for “advanced” gastric cancer patients is radical gastric resection with lymphadenectomy.
 For intestinal type gastric cancer, distal or subtotal gastric resection is performed.
 For diffuse type gastric cancer, total gastrectomy is necessary.
+Afterwards, the GI system must be reconstructed by Roux-en-Y, Billroth I, or Billroth II.

 Billroth I refers to the procedure where the distalmost part of the stomach is resected, and an anastomosis is formed between the duodenum and the remaining distalmost part of the stomach in an end-to-end fashion.
 This can only be performed if the cancer is located distally in the stomach, close to the pylorus.
 This procedure is rarely performed anymore, and never in the surgical unit of POTE.